Resilient-Labs/morning-challenge-tic-tac-toe/README.md

-# 📊 Morning Challenge: Tic-Tac-Toe
+# Tic-Tac-Toe: Waffles Edition

 ### Description
 This project implements a basic Tic-Tac-Toe game using vanilla JavaScript.
 It allows two players to take turns placing their symbols on a 3x3 grid.
 The game checks for wins and draws and displays the results accordingly.
+Check it out <a href="https://xsarahyu.github.io/tic-tac-toe/">here</a>!

 ### Features
 - Simple and intuitive user interface